 News

-(AV17) gallery during summer season continue to present contemporary art exhibitions in Lithuania.
-This time we present Julija Pociūtė’s exhibition “Line” on 18th of July 6 pm at Artists’ house in Nida (Pamario str.
+(AV17) gallery during summer season continued to present contemporary art exhibitions in Lithuania.
+This time we presented Julija Pociūtė’s exhibition “Line” at Artists’ house in Nida (Pamario str.
 20a).